 At the edges of the device where the display folds into the rounded corners, Apple says it uses folded and circuit stacking technology along with subpixel anti-aliasing for smooth, distortion-free edges.

 According to Apple, with extended long-term use, OLED displays can show "slight visual changes," aka "image-persistence" or "burn-in," which is considered normal.
 The iPhone X has been engineered to be the "best in industry" at reducing burn-in effects, but an Apple support document suggests minor burn-in is still a problem that some users could potentially see over time.

 Apple says burn-in can occur when the same high contrast image is continuously displayed for prolonged periods of time, so the company suggests that users avoid displaying static images at maximum brightness for long periods of time.
 If there's an app that keeps the display on when the iPhone X is not in active use, the display's brightness level should be temporarily lowered using Control Center.

 Making sure the iPhone X's display is set to go to sleep after a short period of time also helps prevent any burn-in issues, as it generally happens when the same image is on the display for a long time.
 Apple recommends setting Auto Lock to "a shorter time."

 Along with burn-in, Apple says that some shifts in color when looking at the iPhone display from an off-angle is also common with an OLED display and not unusual.

 3D Touch and Taptic Engine

-Though it has a new OLED display, the iPhone X continues to support 3D Touch gestures.
+Though it has an OLED display, the iPhone X continues to support 3D Touch gestures.
 3D Touch is available throughout the iOS 11 operating system and is often used to display additional information with a single force press gesture.